lcombi/kuibit/examples/README.md

    gravitational waves as measured at a given distance.
 - `print_available_timeseries`, prints the list of timeseries that can `kuibit` can access.
+- `print_available_iterations`, prints the list of iterations available for a given variable.